Briton Career Connections

 - Font size should be 10-12 point in Arial or Times New Roman font type consistent with style used on your résumé.

-- Salary Requirements: Visit the Office of Career Development to review nationwide average salary data for new graduates if you are asked to include this in your cover letter.
+- Salary Requirements: Visit the Career and Internship Center to review nationwide average salary data for new graduates if you are asked to include this in your cover letter.

 - Print your cover letter on the same bond paper that you used for your résumé.